nathancarter/weblurch/doc/plan.md

 ## Unembedding a single attribute

- * If group $A$ connects to group $B$ with key $k$, and nothing else connects to $B$ using $k$, and $A$ connects to nothing else, then:
-    * Add to the context menu for $A$ an item for embedding it into $B$.
-    * Invoking the item should call `embedAttribute` on $B$ with the key of
-      $A$ as the parameter.
-    * If the attribution ancestry of $A$ contains any premise-type attributes, be sure to prompt the user that those connections will be broken by this action, and see if they still wish to proceed.
  * Add an optional parameter to `embedAttribute` in the Group class, a boolean that defaults to true, of whether to delete the attribute group from the document.